AI for Scientific Discovery is a Social Problem

 \paragraph{Developing Architectures for Scientific Data}

-The high-dimensional, low-sample-size problem requires architectural approaches that extend beyond current transformer models.
-Progress has been made in developing architectures tailored for scientific data.
-Graph neural networks show promise for molecular and materials applications by explicitly modeling spatial relationships, achieving 20\% improvements in catalyst activity prediction over traditional descriptors \cite{gilmer2017neuralmessagepassingquantum, gasteiger2022directionalmessagepassingmolecular, Chen_2019}.
-Hierarchical attention mechanisms have been proposed to address the long-range interaction problem in biological systems, enabling analysis of gigapixel pathology images with spatial hierarchies spanning six orders of magnitude \cite{cao2021swinunetunetlikepuretransformer, chen2022scalingvisiontransformersgigapixel, Han_2023}.
-Physics-informed neural networks incorporate domain knowledge directly into model design, reducing simulation errors by 2-3 orders of magnitude in fluid dynamics applications while requiring 100x less training data \cite{bdcc6040140, wang2020understandingmitigatinggradientpathologies, Kovacs_2022}.
-State space models like Mamba \cite{gu2023mamba} offer promising alternatives for handling long sequences common in scientific time series, achieving linear scaling with sequence length compared to quadratic complexity in transformers.
-Yet better inductive biases are still needed, and embedding them effectively into architectures remains non-trivial \cite{vafa2025foundationmodelfoundusing, Lake2017}.
-Deep knowledge of both machine learning and the relevant domain is essential for success.
-Further, each of the research areas mentioned above lacks robust benchmarking and consequently has struggled to gain sustained traction \cite{bechlerspeicher2025positiongraphlearninglose}.
+High-dimensional, low-sample-size problems require architectural approaches that extend beyond the current transformer models.
+Progress has been made in terms of developing architectures that are tailored for scientific data.
+By explicitly modeling spatial relationships, graph neural networks have shown promise for use in molecular and material applications, achieving 20\% improvements in catalyst activity prediction tasks over the traditional descriptors \cite{gilmer2017neuralmessagepassingquantum, gasteiger2022directionalmessagepassingmolecular, Chen_2019}.
+Hierarchical attention mechanisms have been proposed to address the long-range interaction problem encountered in biological systems, enabling the analysis of gigapixel pathology images with spatial hierarchies spanning six orders of magnitude \cite{cao2021swinunetunetlikepuretransformer, chen2022scalingvisiontransformersgigapixel, Han_2023}.
+Physics-informed neural networks incorporate domain knowledge directly into their model designs, reducing the induced simulation errors by 2-3 orders of magnitude in fluid dynamics applications while requiring 100x less training data \cite{bdcc6040140, wang2020understandingmitigatinggradientpathologies, Kovacs_2022}.
+State-space models such as Mamba \cite{gu2023mamba} offer promising alternatives for handling the long sequences that are common in scientific time series, achieving linear scaling with the sequence length and contrasting with the quadratic complexity inherent in transformers.
+However, architectures still need better inductive biases concerning data structures and relationships, and effectively embedding such assumptions remains nontrivial~\cite{vafa2025foundationmodelfoundusing, Lake2017}.
+Deep knowledge of both machine learning and the relevant domain is essential for achieving success.
+Furthermore, each of the research areas mentioned above lacks robust benchmarking and consequently has struggled to gain sustained traction \cite{bechlerspeicher2025positiongraphlearninglose}.